-This annual global prize awards an individual of any nationality of exceptional and inter-disciplinary talents in the spirit of John Maynard Keynes’ work, life and legacy.
+This annual global prize makes an award to an individual of any nationality of exceptional and inter-disciplinary talents in the spirit of Keynes’s work, life and legacy.
 Reflecting that legacy, the winner will be widely recognised as having made an outstanding contribution to society through his or her work in economics, the arts, international relations, politics or a combination of these.

-In the spirit of the Bloomsbury set, the Prize will be a specially commissioned work of art and be invited to give the annual Charleston-EFG Keynes lecture at the Charleston Festival each May.
+In the spirit of the Bloomsbury set, the Prize will be a specially commissioned work of art and the winner will be invited to give the annual Charleston-EFG Keynes lecture at the Charleston Festival each May.

 In the spirit of John Maynard Keynes’ work, life and legacy, this global prize recognises Hawking’s outstanding contribution to society.
 Professor Stephen Hawking is a theoretical cosmologist who holds the Stephen W.Hawking chair of cosmology at Cambridge University.
 Currently the Dennis Stanton Avery and Sally Tsui Wong-Avery Director of Research at Cambridge, he was previously the long-serving Lucasian Professor of Mathematics at Cambridge, the same post held by Sir Isaac Newton.
 John Maynard Keynes was an admirer of Newton and possessed a major collection of his writing.
 Hawking’s scientific work has centred on black holes and the origins of the universe.